 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-Graduates from this degree at Queen‘s are well regarded by local, national and international employers and over half of all graduate jobs are now open to graduates of any discipline, including International Politics and Conflict Studies.
+Graduates from this degree at Queen‘s are well regarded by local, national and international employers and over half of all graduate jobs are now open to graduates of any discipline, including International Relations and Conflict Studies.
 Although the majority of our graduates are interested in pursuing careers in the public and voluntary/community sectors, significant numbers develop careers in the private sector, working in industries from management consultancy to law and journalism.

 Employment after the Course

 A degree in Politics provides a stimulating programme of study and intellectual training useful in many walks of life and future career paths.
-Graduates are equipped with the necessary attributes for graduate employment or postgraduate education and training, and are able to make a difference in whatever future career they choose.
+Graduates are equipped with the necessary attributes for graduate employment or postgraduate education and training and are able to make a difference in whatever future career they choose.

 We regularly consult and develop links with a large number of employers, including NI government departments and the North/South Ministerial Council, who provide sponsorship for our internships.